Kenneth-Gollaher/CS250FinalJournal/README.md

 # CS250FinalReflection

 # How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?
+To determine user needs, there are a few initial steps taken by an agile team to create a successful product.
+There is a collaboration between the client and the Product Owner, which is the first line of communication.
+The Product Owner will gather a list of requirements from the client as well as the appropriate details for the developing team to start the project.
+There will be many discussions between them to obtain the end goal for the client.
+The Product Owner will create a list of tasks for the developing team and prioritize them.
+The Product Owner will then create a user story to give the team an idea of what the client is looking to achieve.
+User stories are a way for the team to understand the requirements provided by the client.
+Its an understanding of what the team is building and why they are building this software and the value it creates.
 # How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?
+First there needs to be enough information gathered between the client and the developing team.
+With that list of requirements and features gathered, the developing team will decide which software model is the correct format for the software being developed.
+The agile methodology is a great model to implement.
+The benefit with using an agile approach is the different methods that can be applied, such as scrum, or extreme programming.
+For my future development, I hope to incorporate teamwork, adaptability, and acountability throughout each project.
 # What does it mean to be a good team member in software development?
+To be a good team member within a development team is to have trust in one another.
+Putting your trust in the other members will build a sturdy foundation and allow for better collaboration throughout the project.
+Communication is key within a team, especially in the agile methodology.
+A good team member will be goal oriented and want to strive to develop the best software as a team.